fmoyaflores/OSBN/README.md

 ## Why This Project Matters

-This project aligns with Astera’s mission by creating public goods that accelerate scientific progress and promote global equity.
+This project aligns with the organization’s mission by creating public goods that accelerate scientific progress and promote global equity.
 OSBN addresses essential gaps in biomanufacturing, unlocking innovations that proprietary systems cannot achieve.
 By democratizing LBP production, OSBN provides a scalable solution to challenges in healthcare, agriculture, and environmental restoration—empowering communities worldwide and fostering global collaboration.

 ---

 ## Subject Matter Experts' Q&A

-Below are detailed responses to follow-up questions from Astera Residency Subject Matter Experts.
+Below are detailed responses to follow-up questions from the organization Residency Subject Matter Experts.

 ### 1. Anticipated Specifications